xmotion-project/karaloop/karaloop TRADEMARK GUIDELINES.md

 This document, the "Policy," outlines the ***karaloop*** project's (the "Project") policy for the use of its trademarks.
 While the Project uses open source licenses, the copyright license does not include an implied right or license to use its trademarks.

-The role of trademarks is to provide assurance about the origin of the products or services with which the trademark is associated, but because an open source license allows your unrestricted modification of the copyrighted materials (the "Materials", e.g. illustrations, source files, code, designs, schematics, documentation), we cannot be sure that your modifications to the Project's Materials are ones that will not be misleading if distributed under the same name.
+The role of trademarks is to provide assurance about the origin of the products or services with which the trademark is associated, enabling the public to identify the entity from which the goods or services "come from", but because an open source license allows your unrestricted modification of the copyrighted materials (the "Materials", e.g. illustrations, source files, code, designs, schematics, documentation), we cannot be sure that your modifications to the Project's Materials are ones that will not be misleading if distributed under the same name.
 Instead, this Policy describes the circumstances under which you may use the Project's trademarks.

-In this Policy we are not trying to limit the lawful use of the Project's trademarks, but rather describe for you what we consider the parameters of lawful use to be.
-Trademark law can be ambiguous, so we hope to provide enough clarity for you to understand whether we will consider your use licensed or non-infringing.
+Through this Policy we are not trying to limit the lawful use of the Project's trademarks, but rather describe for you what we consider the parameters of lawful use to be.
+Trademark law can be ambiguous, so we hope to provide enough clarity for you to understand whether or not we will consider your use licensed or non-infringing.

 The sections that follow describe what trademarks are covered by this Policy, as well as uses of the trademarks that are allowed without additional permission.
-If you want to use the Project's trademarks in ways that are not described in this Policy, email karaloop@protonmail.com with *Trademark Use* in the subject.
-We are reasonable and work almost anything out provided we get a request in advance.
+If you want to use the Project's trademarks in ways that are not described in this Policy, please send an email to karaloop@protonmail.com with *Trademark Use* in the subject.
+We are reasonable and can work almost anything out provided we get a request in advance.
 Any use that does not comply with this Policy or for which we have not separately provided written permission is not a use that we have approved, so you must decide for yourself whether the use is nevertheless lawful.

 ## Our commitment to open source principles